 It seems strange, doesn’t it?
 We’ve all been on this earth for thousands of years, and for the most part, all of us have been drinking alcohol.
 But, Asians seem to be the one group that’s most affected by this phenomenon.
 Still, we don’t have the answer to the question “why do some people flush following alcohol consumption?”.
 Fortunately, it seems that science is finally getting down to the bottom of this issue, and it looks like a simple staple food item may be the root cause of Asian glow: rice!

 Bear with me here: The first instances of flushing in the face as a result of alcohol use were reported around 10,000 years ago.
 At around the same time was when we first began cultivating rice.
 Since these timelines seem to match up, the link between rice cultivation and flushing in the face when drinking alcohol is worth investigating.

 Bing Su, a geneticist at the Kunming Institute of Zoology in China and a professor at Yale University decided to study the genes of 2275 people from 38 different East-Asian populations, looking for a mutation that modifies the gene that codes for the enzyme alcohol dehydrogenase.

-The gene mutation that Su and his team were looking for causes alcohol to be metabolised at 100 times the speed that it otherwise would be.
-As the enzyme removes alcohol so quickly from the blood stream, it protects people from the harmful effects of alcohol, and Su believes it confers an evolutionary advantage: a study in the Han Chinese suggests that those carrying the mutation have the lowest risk of alcoholism (American Journal of Human Genetics, vol 65 p 795).
+The gene mutation that Su and his team were looking for causes alcohol to be metabolized at 100 times the speed that it otherwise would be.
+As the enzyme removes alcohol so quickly from the bloodstream, it protects people from the harmful effects of alcohol, and Su believes it confers an evolutionary advantage: a study in the Han Chinese suggests that those carrying the mutation have the lowest risk of alcoholism (American Journal of Human Genetics, vol 65 p 795).

-The mutation also causes a by-product of the alcohol’s metabolisation to accumulate in the body, which makes those who have the mutation flush red when they drink.
+The mutation also causes a by-product of the alcohol’s metabolization to accumulate in the body, which makes those who have the mutation flush red when they drink.

 Here’s what Su and his team found in their studies: